Canon 6D vs 5D Mark II

 It is notable that the 6D offers wifi support, while the 5D Mark II does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 6D and the 5D Mark II have been discontinued, but can regularly be found used on eBay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the 6D was followed by the Canon 6D Mark II.

-Review summary: Canon 6D vs Canon 5D Mark II
+Review summary: Canon 6D vs 5D Mark II

-So what is the bottom line?
+So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D or the Canon 5D Mark II – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.